 Having already conducted a thorough audit of the APM solutions available to the market, Piksel realized it needed something far more advanced.
 As a result, Piksel selected Dynatrace to help improve visibility over its cloud-native platform.
 Its software intelligence capabilities and tight integration with AWS and Docker gave Piksel immediate visibility over its cloud environment, covering all services, applications and dependencies.

+The complex cloud environment supporting Piksel Palette has become much simpler to manage with Dynatrace.
+Its AI capabilities mean that Piksel gets answers about performance problems, instead of data.
+This quicker diagnosis allows the team to get straight into troubleshooting problems with code, cloud services or applications to identify the root cause much faster.
 “We’ve seen the time it takes to identify the root cause go from a week to minutes, meaning we can identify and solve problems before they impact customers and end-users.”